UnbloktTechnology/nexeraid-examples/v2/no-framework-regular/README.md

 WEBHOOK_SECRET=
 WEBHOOK_SECRET is found in settings/webhooks.

-4) start the server the backend server using npm yarn or pnpm.
+4) start the backend server using npm yarn or pnpm.
 5) start the frontend server using npm yarn or pnpm.